The Best Tool Boxes of 2024 for Weekend DIYers, Tested

 Types of Tool Boxes

-Before shopping for the best tool box, become familiar with the various types on the market, ranging from the classic metal box with a carry handle to full-blown workstations that can organize an entire workshop.
+Before shopping for a tool box, check out the various types on the market.
+They range from the classic metal box with a carry handle to full-blown workstations that can organize an entire workshop.
 This section explains the different types of tool boxes and what DIYers need to know about them.

 Hand Carry